 Certificate courses can be applied to the ISD Training Systems Master’s degree.
 Many students who graduate from the Master’s program often start by taking courses in the certificate program.
 After a student completes one of the certificate programs, they have already completed 4 of the 12 courses for the Master’s degree.

 An in-person or a phone interview is not required, but prospective students may have questions concerning the program.
 The purpose of the interview is to address any questions or concerns that you may have.
 It also is an opportunity to discuss your career plans, and to see how the program can help you reach your goals.
-Dr. Greg Williams, the graduate program director, is available to talk with prospective students on the phone, or to meet with them in person.
-Dr. Chuck Hodell can be reached at email@example.com.
+Dr. Hodell, the associate graduate program director, is available to talk with prospective students on the phone, or to meet with them in person.
+Dr. Hodell can be reached at firstname.lastname@example.org.

 Save money by applying for the program online!
 Pay only a $50 application fee (instead of $70) and get your materials to us immediately.
 To apply, go to the UMBC Graduate School Online Application Site and follow the instructions to create an account.